 - A handful of worm castings on top

-Signs you are Using the Wrong Soil Mix for your Spider Plants
+Signs of Using the Wrong Spider Plant Soil Mix

-Using the wrong soil mix for your spider plants can be detrimental, resulting in unhealthy growth and possibly death of the plant.
+Using the wrong soil mix can be detrimental, resulting in unhealthy growth and possibly death of the plant.

 - Wilting and curling of the leaves